Tom Clancy’s Jack Ryan – Season Two (2019)

 As I mentioned in my review of Season One of Tom Clancy’s Jack Ryan, the series is neither a continuation of the Mace Neufeld-produced film franchise (although Neufeld is one of the series’ executive producers) nor a TV adaptation of any of the late author’s novels.

-Instead, Jack Ryan is a “soft reboot” based on characters created by Clancy in 14 Jack Ryan novel and is an “alternate history” of John Patrick Ryan and his career as a CIA analyst that takes some of the “established facts” from the main Ryanverse but tweaks them to fit the 21st Century rather than attempt to recreate Ryan’s career at the CIA, National Security Council, and – eventually – the White House as depicted in the novels written by Clancy and his literary successors.
+Instead, Jack Ryan is a “soft reboot” based on characters created by Clancy in 14 Jack Ryan novels and is an “alternate history” of John Patrick Ryan and his career as a CIA analyst that takes some of the “established facts” from the main Ryanverse but tweaks them to fit the 21st Century rather than attempt to recreate Ryan’s career at the CIA, National Security Council, and – eventually – the White House as depicted in the novels written by Clancy and his literary successors.

 As such, viewers of Tom Clancy’s Jack Ryan who are not familiar with either Clancy’s books or the five Paramount Pictures films released between 1990 and 2014 don’t need to worry about “catching up” with the existing Jack Ryan canon.
 They can just start watching the series – either by streaming it on Amazon Prime Video or on Blu-ray or DVD – and get to know John Krasinski’s incarnation of Clancy’s answer to Ian Fleming’s James Bond.